 There are several ways to organize images, such as by year, event, project, or department.
-It might help to use the same digital file organization system for your photos, but you don’t have to.
-If your business attends a lot of events, consider creating folders for each event type, such as each conference.
+It might help to use the same digital file organization system for your photos that you use for other files and documents, but you don’t have to.
+If your business attends a lot of events, consider creating folders for each event type, such as individual conferences or tradeshows.
 That way, if an event is annual, it’s easy to see what images you used in previous years all in one place.

 Here’s an example:

-Just like with your other files, decide on an image naming convention and stick to it.
+with your other files, decide on an image naming convention and stick to it.
 Be specific and descriptive, so searching for images is easier.
 Include the year, month, and day in the file name (for example, 2021-06-26_spring-tradeshow-booth-backdrop.png).
-And it’s worth repeating: save images to the cloud or make a backup copy on a flash drive.
+And it’s worth repeating: save images to cloud services or make a backup copy on a flash drive.